Early life of David Lynch: Birth and childhood

-Lynch was born on January 20, 1946, in Missoula, Montana to Donald and Edwina "Sunny" (née Sundholm) Lynch, who met as students at Duke University.
+David Keith Lynch was born on January 20, 1946, at St. Patrick’s Hospital in Missoula, Montana to Donald and Edwina "Sunny" (née Sundholm) Lynch, who met as students at Duke University.
 David was the eldest of three siblings.
 For the most part a housewife, Sunny also tutored English lessons, having earned her degree at Duke.
 Donald Lynch worked for the United States Department of Agriculture, which necessitated moving the family around the country—they relocated to Sandpoint, Idaho, when David was two months old.
 Before his fourteenth birthday the family had lived in Spokane, Washington; Durham, North Carolina; Boise, Idaho; and Alexandria, Virginia.
 The young Lynch easily coped with this transitory lifestyle, and was popular throughout his school years, having found it easy for an "outsider" such as himself to make friends after moving to a new school.
 Lynch's elementary and junior high school educations were taken in Boise; he attended high school in Alexandria.

 Lynch recalls having a happy childhood, although he suffered from bouts of agoraphobia in his youth, especially after having been scared by a screening of Henry King's 1952 film Wait till the Sun Shines, Nellie, when he was six years old.
 He would develop a brief habit of wearing three neckties at a time, which he understands to have been a manifestation of his personal insecurity.
 He also points to a particular image from his childhood that shaped his understanding of the world—"[my youth] was a dream world, those droning airplanes, blue skies, picket fences, green grass, cherry trees.
 Middle America as it was supposed to be.
 But then on the cherry tree would be this pitch oozing out, some of it black, some of it yellow, and there were millions and millions of red ants racing all over the sticky pitch, all over the tree.
 So you see, there's this beautiful world and you just look a little bit closer and it's all red ants".